 And as you can see, the main compartment won’t be completely bare when you take it off.
 There is also a FlapJacket cover that will protect all of your stuff in that case.

-There are attachment points for trekking pole on both of these backpacks, and they are called Stow-on-the-Go.
+There are attachment points for trekking poles on both of these backpacks, and they are called Stow-on-the-Go.
 One attachment point is on the shoulder strap, and the other one is on the lower part of the front of the backpack.

 With these additions, Osprey made these backpacks slightly more versatile.
 Yes, their giant size might make them slightly uncomfortable for shorter hikes, but it’s always good to have options.
 And, their smallest variants are actually perfectly suitable for both hiking and trekking.

 Both of these Ospreys feature double stretch side pockets.
-You could use these to keep water bottles, or basically anything that you know can fit comfortably inside them.
+You could use these to keep water bottles, or basically, anything that you know can fit comfortably inside them.

 In addition to these, there are also stretch front pockets on both the Aether and the Xenith.
 They are particularly convenient for when you want to quickly stash a hoodie or a jacket.
 And then when you need your clothes again, you can access them very easily.